Diksha0416/ADA_LAB-UE223026-/README.md

 Algorithm:

-Initialization:
+1. Initialization:
 •	Create a 2D vector K of size (n+1) * (W+1) to store the maximum values for different weights and items.

-Dynamic Programming Loop:
+2.Dynamic Programming Loop:
 •	Iterate through all items and weights using nested loops.
 •	If the weight of the current item is less than or equal to the current weight limit, update K[i][w] to the maximum value between adding the current item's value to the maximum value obtained so far with the remaining weight (K[i-1][w - wt[i-1]]) and not adding the current item (K[i-1][w]).
 •	If the weight of the current item exceeds the weight limit, set K[i][w] to the value obtained without including the current item (K[i-1][w]).

-Backtracking for Solution:
+3. Backtracking for Solution:
 •	After filling the K matrix, backtrack to find the selected items that contribute to the maximum value.
 •	Start from K[n][W] and move upwards, checking if the value differs from the value in the row above (K[i-1][w]).
 If it differs, include the item in the solution and move to the previous row and reduced weight (w - wt[i-1]).

-Print Solution:
+4. Print Solution:
 •	Print the selected items that maximize the value of the knapsack.

-Main Function:
+5. Main Function:
 •	Initialize vectors for values (val) and weights (wt).
 •	Specify the knapsack weight limit (W).
 •	Call the knapsackDP function to compute the maximum value and print the selected items.

 Time Complexity:
-•	Best-case time complexity: O(n*W), where n is the number of items and W is the maximum capacity of the knapsack.
+1. Best-case time complexity: O(n*W), where n is the number of items and W is the maximum capacity of the knapsack.
-•	Average-case time complexity: O(n*W), typical for most inputs.
+2. Average-case time complexity: O(n*W), typical for most inputs.
-•	Worst-case time complexity: O(n*W), which occurs when the knapsack capacity is large compared to the number of items.
+3. Worst-case time complexity: O(n*W), which occurs when the knapsack capacity is large compared to the number of items.